Brand Measurement Case Studies

 22 shares/day → 161 shares/day in two months

 Brand search is the leading indicator of a sustainable growth engine.
-These results came from top-of-funnel performance brand-building campaigns — the same proprietary playbook driving results across every brand in this deck.
-The brand was trending -50% YoY on branded search when we started.
-Ten weeks of brand-building campaigns later: +70%.
-Enabled by daily measurement and optimization — not a launch-and-hope approach.
-No other agency is running this playbook.
-No other agency is generating results like this.
+Marathon measured these results from top-of-funnel performance brand-building campaigns.
+The brand was trending -50% YoY on branded search at the start of measurement.
+Ten weeks of measured brand-building campaigns later: +70%.
 DR spend buys a click that disappears tomorrow.
 Performance brand-building builds compounding search volume that keeps lowering acquisition cost long after the campaign ends.

 Case Study 3 · Heritage Footwear Brand · ~$50M Revenue · DTC